telerik/xaml-docs/controls/radbuttons/features/split-button.md

 ## Toggling the RadSplitButton

-The ButtonPart of the split button can behave as a toggle button.
+The Button part of the split button can behave as a toggle button.
 To enable this, set the __IsToggle__ property of RadSplitButton to True.

 #### __[XAML] Example 4: Enable toggle mode__
 {{region xaml-radbuttons-features-split-button_4}}